Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_dynamic_division.md

 <br>

-On the other hand, you can’t estimate a number from 0.5, if the number you want to invert is 5 which is resulting in a 0.2 because 0.5 is 2.5 times greater than 0.2.
+On the other hand, you can’t estimate a number from 0.5, if the number you want to invert is 5 which the correct result should be 0.2 because 0.5 is 2.5 times greater than 0.2.
 In consequence, you will go to infinity and soar beyond the ideal range:

 <br>